JiayuSuPKU/Smoother/docs/source/index.rst

 into existing non-spatial models and pipelines (e.g. single-cell analyses) and make them spatially aware.
 In particular, Smoother provides the following functionalities:

+What it provides:

-1. **Spatial loss**: A quadratic loss equivalent to a multivariate Gaussian (MVN) prior reflecting the spatial structure of the data.
-It can be used to regularize any spatial random variable of interest.
+1. **Spatial loss:** A quadratic loss equivalent to a Gaussian random field (MVN) prior derived from a boundary-aware graph.
-2. **Data imputation**: Mitigates technical noise by borrowing information from the neighboring spots.
-It can also be applied to enhance the resolution of the data to an arbitrary level in seconds.
+2. **Imputation and resolution enhancement:** Denoise by borrowing from neighbors and upscale to arbitrary resolutions in seconds.
-3. **Cell-type deconvolution**: Infers the spatially coherent cell-type composition of each spot using reference cell-type expression profiles.
-Smoother is one of the few deconvolution methods that actually enforce spatial coherence by design.
-4. **Dimension reduction**: Find the spatially aware latent representations of spatial omics data in a model-agnostic manner, such that single-cell data without spatial structure can be jointly analyzed using the same pipeline.
+3. **Cell-type deconvolution:** Spatially coherent abundance estimates using cell-type references.
+4. **Dimensionality reduction:** Spatially aware embeddings that also enable joint analysis with non-spatial single-cell data.

-For method details, check `the Smoother paper (Su Jiayu, et al. 2023) <https://link.springer.com/article/10.1186/s13059-023-03138-x>`_ and the `Supplementary Notes <https://github.com/JiayuSuPKU/Smoother/blob/main/docs/Smoother_sup_notes.pdf>`_.
+For method details, please refer to the `Smoother paper (Su Jiayu, et al. 2023) <https://link.springer.com/article/10.1186/s13059-023-03138-x>`_ and the `Supplementary Notes <https://github.com/JiayuSuPKU/Smoother/blob/main/docs/Smoother_sup_notes.pdf>`_.
 Check out the :doc:`installation` and :doc:`usage` sections for further information, including installation instructions and example usages.

 .. note::

    This documentation is under active development.

-Citation
+More tutorials on scvi-based models will be added soon.

+Reference
 ---------------
 Su, Jiayu, et al. "Smoother: a unified and modular framework for incorporating structural dependency in spatial omics data."
 Genome Biology 24.1 (2023): 291. https://link.springer.com/article/10.1186/s13059-023-03138-x